40th EVA International

-To coincide with the launch of the 40th EVA International is Never Look Back – an ongoing programme of resources, commissions, and events that are dedicated to the traces of EVA’s history across Limerick city since EVA was established in 1977.
+To coincide with the launch of the 40th EVA International was Never Look Back – an ongoing programme of resources, commissions, and events that were dedicated to the traces of EVA’s history across Limerick city since EVA was established in 1977.
 From offices, shops, bars, museums, ex-industrial units, and public spaces – EVA’s use of the city has variously reflected the changing ambition of the visual arts to integrate itself into the broader social environment, while also serving as a map of changes in the urban fabric itself.

 The first of these projects included a new digital resource designed by An Endless Supply and curatorial commissions by RGKSKSRG and Michele Horrigan that responded to these histories.

-Funders: The 40th EVA International is funded by the Arts Council of Ireland, Instytut Adama Mickiewicza—Minister of Culture and National Heritage of the Republic of Poland, Ministry of Culture, Sports & Tourism of Korea, Korea Arts Management Service and the grant programme Fund for Korean Art Abroad, and Limerick City and County Council.
+Funders: The 40th EVA International was funded by the Arts Council of Ireland, Instytut Adama Mickiewicza—Minister of Culture and National Heritage of the Republic of Poland, Ministry of Culture, Sports & Tourism of Korea, Korea Arts Management Service and the grant programme Fund for Korean Art Abroad, and Limerick City and County Council.